Understanding Charge Rules

 -

-Actual charges are created when the specific date is hit, a milestone/project task gets completed or progress has been made on a project.
-Amount set on the fixed charge rule is then used for the calculation of actual charges (either the amount gets distributed among charges or is used for each charge, depending on the fixed fee rule sub-type).
+Actual charges are created when a specific date is hit, a milestone/project task gets completed or progress is made on a project.
+Amount set on the fixed charge rule is then used to calculate the actual charges (either the amount gets distributed among charges or is used for each charge, depending on the fixed fee rule sub-type).

 -